Research and Teaching Assistant, Website Coordinator

 - and by appointment

-- Please sign up for my office hours using the sign-up sheet on my door or send me an e-mail.
+- Please sign up for my office hours following the link below.

 - cognitive approaches to literature and culture

 - narratology, reception theory

 Vaeßen, Julia.
 2018.
 Cultural Models and the Construction of Literary Character: Toward a Cognitive and Cultural Theory of Reception.
 PhD Thesis, RWTH Aachen University.

 Kutsch, Caroline, Julia Vaeßen and Sven Strasen.
 Forthcoming.
 "T-Rex – Triggers of Reader Emotion and Experientiality: Combining Empirical Literary Studies, Corpus Linguistics and Affective Computing."
 Forthcoming.

 Vaeßen, Julia, and Sven Strasen.
 2015.
 “A History of Anthony in 3 1/2 Stories: History, Memory, and Fabulation in Julian Barnes’s The Sense of an Ending.”
 In Last Things: Essays on Ends and Endings, edited by Gavin Hopps, Stella Neumann, Sven Strasen, and Peter Wenzel.
 Aachen British and American studies 19.
 Frankfurt am Main: Lang.